austin006/austin006.github.io/docs/examples/content-tabs.md

 ## Content Tabs

-This is some examples of content tabs.
+These are some examples of content tabs.

 ### Generic Content